 Medication Summary

-Therapeutic response for the treatment of gastroesophageal reflux disease may take as long as 2 weeks.
-If treatment is successful, weight increases and vomiting episodes decrease.
+The therapeutic response to the treatment of gastroesophageal reflux disease (GERD) may take several weeks.
+If treatment is successful, the frequency of posturing and apparent distress will decrease.

 Prokinetic agents